Creative Advertising BA(Hons)

 Agency Life

-This year is all about applying your skills from year one.
-You’ll progress beyond ad creation to multimedia, multichannel campaigns.
-You’ll take a deeper dive into what makes a brand and practice important marketing and research skills like data collection and analysis.
+This year is all about starting to define your own creative approach.
+Applying the skills you’ve already learned, you’ll progress beyond ad creation to multimedia, multichannel campaigns.
+You’ll take a deeper dive into the inner workings of brands and develop important planning and research skills like data collection and analysis.

-You’ll learn to use behavioural science and psychology to drive social change.
-Responding to a live brief set by a charitable body, you’ll have the opportunity to pitch to industry and see your campaign idea go into production.
+You’ll develop advanced knowledge of behavioural science and psychology and how they drive social change.
+Responding to an industry-aligned brief, you’ll have the opportunity to pitch your ideas and potentially see your campaign idea go into production.

-You’ll hone your teamworking skills and deploy your visual and written skills for different media, as well as reflect on the implications and impact of new media.
+In preparation for your future career, you’ll get to grips with the inner workings of the advertising industry.
+You’ll also hone your teamworking skills and deploy your visual and written skills for different media, as well as reflect on the implications and impact of new media.

 Modules